 Think about the user experience, how they’ll proceed from point A to point B in your marketing journey.

 The pre-click and post-click landing page for your visitors needs to be natural and continuous.
 Don’t have your ad promise something that your post-click landing page (or any other page that comes after it) doesn’t deliver.

 Your ad and everything thereafter must be relevant and natural to each other.
 All elements on the post-click landing page must be relevant to the conversion goal.
 Then, your thank you page and follow up emails should mention the same conversion goal.

 Segment your visitors based on campaigns, demographics, need, etc. Use this segmentation information to optimize your visitors’ marketing journey further down the funnel, from the awareness stage to the decision stage.

 Use A/B testing to determine what is making your visitors convert and what is failing to convert.
 After you reach statistical significance, stick with the variation that’s getting you more conversions (but continue testing new variations).

-Of course, landing pages are a crucial part of post-click marketing.
-However, the post click experience doesn’t end with the click of the landing page’s CTA button.
+Of course, post-click landing pages are a crucial part of post-click marketing.
+However, the post click landing page doesn’t end with the click of the post-click landing page’s CTA button.
 Continue the relationship with your visitors with the help of thank you pages and follow-up emails.

 When you give your visitors an optimized post-click marketing experience, you’re able to convert them easier.
 This results in a higher ROI from your campaigns and a lower cost per acquisition.